StaffanMelin/dstudio/docs/dstudio-doc.md

 This calls the `ProcessControl()` function, next sleeps for 10 ms, and then repeats.
 This loop is run as fast as our computer can handle, which probably is faster than we need, hence the `SLEEP()` call, which lets the computer do other things for a while.

-All this runs until `done_` is true, at which point we exit the infinite loop, clean up, and exits the whole program.
+All this runs until `done_` is true, at which point we exit the loop, clean up, and exits the whole program.

 You can build and run the code using: